lcvisser/lcvisser.github.io/_posts/2021-05-23-hello-world-arm-assembly.md

 ```

 {:.message-info}
-if this was a real ARM board, we would have to add some code to actually initialize the UART, setting the
+If this was a real ARM board, we would have to add some code to actually initialize the UART, set the baudrate, etc.
-*baud rate, etc. However, the "virt" board doesn't seem to really care about that: you can just write to the data
+However, the "virt" board doesn't seem to really care about that: you can just write to the data register and it will
-*register and it will be printed to `stdout` of your host operating system.
+be printed to `stdout` of your host operating system.

 ## Compiling and running